Hollyy24/BookOcean/README.md

 ## Features

 - Independently developed a **full-stack web application**, managing the entire development lifecycle from ideation to cloud deployment.
 - Implement a book search feature using **MySQL's** built-in **Full-Text Search** functionality.
-This involves creating a FU LLTEXT index on
+This involves creating a FULLTEXT index on
 - Develop frequency auto crawling mechanism and cache the data on backend SQL server deployed in **AWS S3** and **CloudFront**.
 - Designed and built **RESTful APIs** using FastAPI, and generated clear documentation for the frontend.
 - Utilized **Python (FastAPI)** for backend logic and **JavaScript**,**HTML**, and **CSS** for the interactive frontend.